SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-scholarship-on-repent.markdown

 ---
 layout: post
-title: "🎓 Every English Bible Translation And 1,000s of Biblical Language Scholars, Chose “feel remorse, repent, be converted” to represent metánoia, and not the false teaching of assent"
+title: "🎓 Every English Bible translation and 1,000s of Biblical language scholars chose “feel remorse, repent, be converted” to represent metánoia, and not the false teaching of assent."
-date: 2024-08-18 1:45:00 -0500
+date: 2024-08-18 2:00:00 -0500
 categories: cult heresy sect
 published: true
 ---